GuilhermeCunha79/LAPR5-Backend-ASP.NETCore/README.md

 - **Azure DevOps**: Defined in `azure-pipelines.yml` to build, test, and publish artifacts
 - **Bitbucket Pipelines**: Defined in `bitbucket-pipelines.yml` for a similar CI workflow

+## 👥 Contributors

+This project was developed by ISEP students from Group 70 (2022):
+- Guilherme Cunha
+- Beatriz Cardoso
+- Hugo Carvalho
+- Érica Lopes

+---